Available for new clients

 One model that works.

-Whether you're a business wanting organic visibility or an agency that needs reliable SEO delivery.
-I've worked with both.
+Whether you are a business wanting organic visibility or an agency that needs reliable SEO delivery.
+I have worked with both.

 For Businesses